 You should also note any environmental factors such as temperature, type and intensity of lighting in your area, stress level, your location (work, school, home, etc.), and other details.
 Note who you were with, your mood, the more information you can record, the better.
 You want a complete picture so that when you go back and look for trends, you have a broad range of information on influential factors.

 Reisdorf also recommends talking to your doctor and requesting to be referred to a registered dietician while you are on the elimination diet.
 A dietician can help you through the process and help ensure that you are maintaining a balanced diet.
-It is very common for doctors to dismiss diet as a significant factor in migraine management, or they take a one size fits all approach and advocate cutting out all potential migraine triggers.
+It is very common for doctors to dismiss diet as a significant factor in migraine management, or to take a one size fits all approach and advocate cutting out all potential migraine triggers.
 If you are planning to do the elimination diet, it is important to inform your doctor.
 They should also be made aware of any dietary supplements that you are taking.

 The Role of Anti-Inflammatory Foods in Migraine

-Anti-inflammatory foods can help reduce inflammation and decrease pain in your body – including migraine.
+Anti-inflammatory foods can help reduce inflammation and decrease discomfort in your body – including migraine.
 There are many foods on the list, even some that are also on the list for foods that trigger migraine.
 But that is why the elimination is so helpful.

 The Arthritis Foundation has published a list of anti-inflammatory foods.
-When you make these foods a major part of your diet, you may enjoy other health benefits in addition to potentially preventing migraines.
-Your blood pressure will lower (which can also help prevent migraines) and it will help prevent chronic health conditions like diabetes, heart disease, stroke, and even certain cancers.
+When you make these foods a major part of your diet, you may enjoy other health benefits in addition to potentially preventing migraine attacks.
+Your blood pressure will lower (which can also help prevent migraines) and it can help prevent chronic health conditions like diabetes, heart disease, stroke, and even certain cancers.
 If you have arthritis, it can help reduce or prevent inflammation and flare-ups.
 You will have a healthier heart and stronger joints.
 You may even drop a few pounds which can also help the other conditions.

 “Anti-inflammatory foods help reduce inflammation, a condition that may be the underlying cause of almost all chronic diseases,” says Reisdorf.
-“Some anti-inflammatory foods include many fruits and veggies and fish.”
+“Some anti-inflammatory foods include many fruits and veggies, and fish.”